Romopolis Game Cover

 • “The mechanics are also pretty simple; build houses, houses give you gold, gold buys resources/workers, and with them you build more houses.”

-The graphics in the game are described as simple and not cutting-edge, with a basic aesthetic that aligns with its Roman theme.
-While some reviewers note a lack of polish and flashy animations, others appreciate the overall visual appeal and find it acceptable given the game's price point.
-Overall, the graphics contribute to a fun and engaging city-building experience, despite some limitations.
+The graphics of the game are described as simple and not cutting-edge, with a basic aesthetic that aligns with its Roman theme.
+While some reviewers note a lack of polish and flashy animations compared to similar titles, the overall visuals are considered decent for the game's price, contributing to an enjoyable experience despite their limitations.

 • “The graphics may be a bit on the not-cutting-edge side, but the game is polished, surprisingly well balanced, and offered 20 hours of real entertainment to me.”